kingkaloli/bamazon/README.md

 node bamazon2

-Once loaded you should see all the itmes in the store.
+Once loaded you should see all the items in the store.

 ##Then app will ask, what would you like to buy?: